Regional, Online, and Continuing Education (ROCE) Prospective Students FAQs

 What’s next after I submit my application?

-Now you’ll be contacted by your Admissions Assistant, Shannon or Patrick.
+Now you’ll be contacted by your Admissions Assistant.
 They’ll assist you with getting your transcripts in for evaluations.
 Soon after your transcripts are in, you can expect a decision.
-Click HERE for a list of admissions team members.
+Visit our team page for a list of admissions team members.

-You request official transcripts from all previous institution(s).
-The colleges should be able to send them over to us electronically or by mail.
-Or they can send them directly to you by mail and you can bring them to us in a sealed (former college will have an official signed-seal) envelope that you have not opened.
+It is your responsibility to request official transcripts from all previous institution(s).
+The colleges and/ or high schools should be able to send them over to us electronically or by mail.

 Who can I contact for questions about the application process and online programs?

-You can contact a member of our admissions team!
+You can contact a member of our admissions team or through our office email or phone email@example.com or call (877) 347-5024.
 Depending on your geographic location, you will be assigned to the appropriate recruiter.
-Click HERE for a list of admissions team members.

 Does my place of work/organization/school have a relationship with Springfield College?

 We as an institution develop partnerships with organizations that are mutually beneficial.
-To check if your place of employment has a partnership with Springfield College or to learn more about the process of becoming an employer partner click HERE.
+Check if your place of employment has a partnership with Springfield College or to learn more about the process of becoming an employer partner.

 Can I earn credit for my work and life experience?

 Springfield College offers students the opportunity to earn undergraduate college credit for what they already know through our Prior Learning Assessment (PLA) program.
 Students often have professional or personal experiences that are relevant to their program of study, and we want to reward you for the hard work you’ve already put in.
 The Admissions team will review the following types of work and life experience for potential credit during the enrollment process: